Drug Utilization Review

 Generally, each state Medicaid pharmacy program is actively monitoring the prescribing of antipsychotic drugs with edits, which are specified parameters that prompt for a review of the prescription claim before it is authorized for payment, unless restricted by state law.
 The majority of states report that they have expanded their antipsychotic monitoring programs to include all children.
 While there is no single way to create a perfect system, state DUR programs can develop and share effective strategies for building creative and collaborative methods for promoting quality care for these vulnerable individuals.
 To that end, we are providing various state summaries of strategic approaches they submitted in February of 2016 to address this issue.

-If you would like additional information about any of these programs, please contact the person listed in the contact information in the individual 2014 state report found at this link.
+If you would like additional information about any of these programs, please contact the person listed in the contact information in the individual 2014 state report.

 More on the Opioid Epidemic

 Combatting the epidemic of opioid misuse, overdoses and addiction is the focus of a Department of Health and Human Services multipronged initiative.
 The initiative involves actions to improve opioid prescribing and risk mitigation strategies, increase the dissemination of overdose prevention education and expand use of naloxone (a prescription drug that reverses opioid overdoses) as well as access to substance use disorder treatment, including medication assisted treatment for opioid use disorders.